CalCOFI/rCRUX/README.md

                  accession_taxa_sql_path,
                  blast_db_path, evalue = 300)

-rcrux_primer_blast(forward_primer, reverse_primer, blast_seeds_parent, Metabarcode_name, accession_taxa_sql_path, blast_db_path, mismatch = 3, minimum_length = 100, maximum_length = 300, evalue = 300)
+```

-# Two output .csv files are automatically created at this path based on the arguments passed to get_seeds_local.
+Two output .csv files are automatically created at this path based on the arguments passed to get_seeds_local.
 One includes taxonomy the other does not.

-# A unique taxonomic rank summary file is also generated (e.g. the number of unique phyla, class, etc in the blast hits).
+A unique taxonomic rank summary file is also generated (e.g. the number of unique phyla, class, etc in the blast hits).
 If a taxonomic rank category contains NA's, they will be counted as a single unique rank.
-# Sequence availability in NCBI for a given taxid is a limiting factor.
+Sequence availability in NCBI for a given taxid is a limiting factor.
-```

 **get_seeds_remote**